U.S., EU negotiators face major obstacles in their quest for a full open skies deal

 Transatlantic liberalization took a giant step forward when the U.S. and European Union negotiated a new aviation accord last year, but since then progress toward a crucial second-stage agreement has slowed to a crawl.
 While the first-phase deal allowed a range of new opportunities for transatlantic flights, the second stage could potentially sweep away the remaining obstacles to a true open aviation market.
 And if no such agreement is reached, the gains from the first phase could be ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Negotiators Look For New Impetus In U.S./EU Aviation Talks".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Negotiators Look For New Impetus In U.S./EU Aviation Talks".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.